(banner courtesy of Kevin McBride)

 WINGRIDDS Version 4.9 Update

-This is the release of WINGRIDDS Version 4.7 Update.
-There are several cosmetic issues which I have been working on & decided to implement them.
-Please be aware that the WINGRIDDS v4.0 needs to be installed before installing v4.7 Update and v4.7 Update includes all files from the previous updates as well..
+This is the release of WINGRIDDS Version 4.8 Update.
+There are several bugs which have been fixed.
+Please be aware that the WINGRIDDS v4.0 needs to be installed before installing v4.8 Update and v4.8 Update includes all files from the previous updates as well..

-Unzip the WINGRIDDS v4.7 Update.zip file in the WINGRIDDS directory and please read the Release Notes.
+Unzip the WINGRIDDS v4.8 Update.zip file in the WINGRIDDS directory and please read the Release Notes.

 WINGRIDDS v4.9 Update